 After all the excitement about Star Wars and the turn of the year, calm is returning to the house Spielpunkt.
 What better way to start the new year than by testing a cooperative card game for two brave heroes?
 What a question.
 Of course not!

-And so it is not surprising that, as part of the Chada & Thorn test, we thought out the right strategies in countless games in order to master the tasks of the exciting 2-player card game in the Andor universe.
-In the following article I would like to introduce you, loyal readers, to “The Legends of Andor - Chada & Thorn” in detail.
+And so it's not surprising that we thought about the right strategies in countless games as part of the test for Chada & Thorn in order to master the tasks of the exciting 2-player card game in the Andor universe.
+In the following article I would like to introduce you, loyal readers, to “The Legends of Andor – Chada & Thorn” in detail.
 Have fun!

 There's no Chada without Thorn

 As a fan of the board game The legends of Andor I was excited about the new offshoot of the series, which is specially tailored to the needs of 2 players from around 10 years of age.
 Instead of a board game concept, Chada & Thorn relies on a card game as the main element, which has been expanded to include a miniature game board.
 The plan works: Chada & Thorn is quick to set up, compact and therefore perfect as a travel or bring-along game.
 So the next board game party shouldn't start without the two bold heroes.
 Although the game is wonderfully portable, it takes up a lot of space to play.
 Other games are better suited for the car or train journey.

 Corresponding to the Andor series, Chada & Thorn begins with an introductory story that draws on classic fantasy elements and should therefore appeal to the majority of role-players; except it's die-hard SciFi fans who don't like to think outside the box.
 Chada is the nice girl on the left of the game box: appropriately wrapped in a green coat and a professional archer.
 Thorn, on the other hand, embodies the warrior wielding weapons.
 By the way: I leave it to your imagination whether the resemblance to Thor or Chris Hemsworth is on purpose.